try-firefly/try-firefly.github.io/content/posts/case-study.md

 ### 2.1 Microservices

 The ability to build a microservice architecture has become more attainable with the rise of cloud compute–due to the abstraction of deployment and management of physical infrastructure away from the end-user–offering an alternative to monolith architectures. **Microservices** are now commonplace and represent a distributed architectural approach in which a single application is composed of a number of loosely coupled, independently deployable and scalable services.
-Each service has a clearly defined role, executes its own processes, and often communicates via an API.
-[1]
+Each service has a clearly defined role, executes its own processes, and often communicates via an API. <sup>[1](#ref_1)</sup>

 {{< figure src="/assets/microservice-architecture.png" alt="Figure 2.1 Mircoservice architecture" caption="Figure 2.1 Mircoservice architecture" >}}

 ### 2.2 Serverless

-**Serverless** is a development approach that allows for applications to be created and deployed without worrying about the underlying infrastructure of the system [2].
+**Serverless** is a development approach that allows for applications to be created and deployed without worrying about the underlying infrastructure of the system<sup>[2](#ref_2)</sup>.
 In this model, the control in provisioning, maintaining, and scaling the server is typically handed off to a third-party cloud provider for a fee.
 Developers only have to provide application code which will be packaged and deployed by the third-party provider.

 A microservices architecture can be composed of services deployed on their own servers, as well as services which are serverless.
 Serverless microservices are often built with one or more **serverless functions**–small pieces of code designed to be asynchronously triggered based on events.